 On occasions Volunteers will be kindly requested to carry supplies that are not easily accessible in Somaliland.
 Such items might include medications or supplies for the cheetahs.
 If you carry such items, please pack them in your suitcase and not a separate box to avoid any customs inspection.
-Generally, you won't be asked to declare anything upon arrival, but should any questions arise, please ask an airport employee to contact the Operations Manager or Project Manager.
+Generally, you won't be asked to declare anything upon arrival, but should any questions arise, please ask an airport employee to contact Joe or Kaltun.